Pediatric Therapeutics

 Developmental Therapy

-Enrollment in developmental therapy begins with an evaluation by the First Steps Assessment Team to determine if your child has any developmental delays that would qualify them for treatment through the First Steps program.
-If the Assessment Team determines that your child qualifies for services, an Individualized Family Service Plan (IFSP) is created specific to your child’s needs to guide therapy.
+Enrollment in developmental therapy begins with a comprehensive evaluation by one of our highly trained Developmental Therapists (DT) to determine if your child has any deficits in overall development including play skills, cognitive skills, attention span, social/emotional skills, and transitions to school routines.
+If the DT determines a weakness in any of the above areas, a plan of care specific to your child’s needs will be created to guide therapy.
 All of our Developmental Therapists have degrees in early childhood development from accredited university programs and all maintain First Steps certification.
 They participate in many hours of continuing education every year to stay up to date on the latest evidence-based practices.

 what to look for